-As soon as we booked our San Francisco trip I knew we just had to go on a wine tasting tour to Napa Valley!
+As soon as we booked our San Francisco trip I knew we just had to go on a Napa Valley excursion for some wine tasting!
 I scoured the internet and after having to push aside my dream of riding the Wine Train (sad face) we settled on a Grayline tour booked on the Viator website: Napa and Sonoma Wine Country Tour.

 We set off at 9am, drove over Golden Gate Bridge and onwards to Sonoma where our first stop was at the Cline winery for a taste of five wines; two white, one rosé and two red: